videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/record-meeting.md

 ### `startRecording()`

-The `startRecording()` method, accesible from the `useMeeting` hook, can be used to initiate the recording of a meeting.
+The `startRecording()` method, accesible from the `useMeeting` hook, is used to initiate the recording of a meeting.
 This method accepts the following three parameters:

 - `1. webhookUrl (optional)`: This is the webhook URL where you can listen to events related to the recording, such as the start and stop of recording.
 It triggers when the recording is completed and stored on the server.
 You can learn more about webhooks [here](https://en.wikipedia.org/wiki/Webhook)